-If you are looking for a quick answer, the best bathroom extractor fan is the Envirovent SIL100T.
-It’s a powerful unit that has a high extraction rate of 26 litres per second but also remains quiet at just 26.5 dB.
+If you require a quick answer, the best bathroom extractor fan is the Envirovent SIL100T.
+It’s a powerful unit that has a high extraction rate of 26 litres per second and it does this whilst running silently at just 26.5 dB.
+However, if you require a bathroom extractor fan with humidistat functionality, the Xpelair C4HTS is a great option to consider.

 Table of Contents